GeneratedArt/deco-pt/contact.md

 description: Contact
 ---

-Thank you for wanting to join us on our generative art journey!
-If you have any general enquiries or questions, please do not hesitate to contact us via email or form bellow.
-We would be happy to hear from you and assist in any way we can.
+We're delighted to have you join us on our generative art journey!
+If you have any general inquiries or questions, please don't hesitate to contact us via email or the form below.
+We're here to help in any way possible.

+If you're interested in our decoration services, feel free to request a quote, and our team will promptly review it and get back to you.
+We also encourage you to check out our catalogue page to get a clear idea of what we offer.

-For those interested in hosting generative art exhibitions in their venue, we welcome you to submit your application to us.
-Our team will review all submissions and get in touch with you as soon as possible.
+For those looking to host generative art exhibitions at their venue, submit your application, and our team will review and respond as soon as possible.

-If you are an artist interested in being part of our upcoming exhibitions, we invite you to send us your application.
-We are always excited to discover new talent and showcase innovative works in the field of generative art.
+Artists eager to be part of our upcoming exhibitions are invited to apply.
+We're always excited to discover new talent and showcase innovative generative art pieces.